jasminebaclig/ptarmigan-telomere-analysis-complete/README.md

 - rdml_files: folder containing RDML files from the LightCycler software.
 - txt_files: folder containing TXT files of the qPCR data from the LightCycler software.
 - data_aggregration.R: R code that combines all ptarmigan-related data.
-- linregpcr.py: Python code for running LinRegPCR on all the files included in rdml_files and their corresponding files in txt_files.
+- linregpcr.py: Python code for running LinRegPCR on all the files included in rdml_files.
 - main_script.R: R code for running all other R scripts included here.
 - make_all_samples.R: R code that creates a dataframe about the year, sex, and age of all the ptarmigan samples (written by MJH).
 - output.txt: TXT file containing the console output of linregpcr.py, which can be used to track the progress of the code.